katherynek/lucas-sequence/README.md

 # lucas-sequence
-This is a Lucas Sequence calculator.
+This is a Lucas Sequence calculator, using recursion.

 **************